How to Pay for Nursing Home; Assisted Living Facility; or Home Health Care?

 4. Medicare

-Medicare's limited long-term care benefit covers up to 100 days of skilled nursing or rehabilitation care.
-After 100 days, Medicare stops paying.
-This benefit applies only to rehab or skilled nursing care.
-Medicare does not pay for assisted living or home health care, although it does cover certain doctor-prescribed home therapies such as physical therapy, occupational therapy, and speech therapy.
-For a full breakdown, see our Medicare 101 guide, or review the key differences between Medicare and Medicaid.
+Medicare's limited long term care benefit will only assist with up to 100 days of skilled nursing or rehab care following a qualifying hospital stay of at least three days.
+After 100 days, Medicare stops paying entirely.
+This benefit only applies to rehab or skilled nursing care.
+Medicare does not pay for assisted living facility care or ongoing home health care, although it will pay for certain doctor-prescribed home therapies such as physical therapy, occupational therapy, and speech therapy.
+Many families are caught off guard by how quickly Medicare coverage ends.
+Understanding the difference between Medicare and Medicaid for long term care purposes is essential before making any financial decisions about care planning.

 5. Medicaid ICP and Medicaid Waiver

-What If I Do Not Want to Go into a Nursing Home
+I Do Not Want to Go Into a Nursing Home.
+What Are My Options

 Do Nursing Homes or Assisted Living Facilities Discriminate Against Medicaid Recipients

-Federal law prohibits facilities from providing a lower standard of care or treatment to Medicaid recipients compared to private pay residents.
-However, it will be easier to enter a nursing home or assisted living facility as a private pay resident first.
-If you disclose your intent to apply for Medicaid at the outset, a facility may try to discourage your entry.
-If you enter as a private pay resident and then switch to Medicaid status, you will be fully protected by federal law.
-The one practical difference is that private pay residents can obtain a private room, while Medicaid recipients are generally placed in a semi-private room.
+Federal laws prohibit facilities from providing any lower standard of care or treatment to Medicaid recipients compared to private pay residents.
+However, it will generally be easier to enter a nursing home or assisted living facility as a private pay resident first.
+If you disclose your intent to apply for Medicaid before entry, they may try to discourage admission.
+But if you enter as a private pay resident and subsequently transition to Medicaid status, you will be fully protected by federal law.
+The only other major difference is that a private pay resident will be able to obtain a private room, while Medicaid recipients will typically be placed in a semi-private room.

 Do All Nursing Homes Accept Medicaid

 Yes.
-To receive the proper accreditations to open their doors, all nursing homes must designate a number of Medicaid beds.
+In order to receive the proper accreditations to open their doors, all nursing homes must maintain a designated number of Medicaid beds.
 This is not the case with assisted living facilities.
-Some ALFs accept Medicaid and others do not.
-For more on protecting your home and assets from nursing home expenses, speak with a Florida Medicaid planning attorney as early as possible.
+Some ALFs accept Medicaid, while others do not.
+When helping families choose a facility, we can assist with identifying which ALFs in your area participate in the Medicaid Waiver program.

 Schedule A